 Although it requires one parent to take the lead in coordinating a collection, the extra effort will mean a lot to the teacher.
-There’s so many options including a gift basket themed around your teacher’s favourite pastime, personalised items such as purses and stationery, or simply a gift card that everyone has contributed to.
+There are so many options including a gift basket themed around your teacher’s favourite pastime, personalised items such as purses and stationary, or simply a gift card that everyone has contributed to.

 If you’re up for going the extra mile, it could be something even more personal like a class photo or a photo album.
-One of our favorite ideas was a jigsaw made out of the class photo.
-The teacher loved it so much she framed it for her office wall.
+One of our favourite ideas was a jigsaw made out of the class photo – the teacher loved it so much she framed it for her office wall.

 5 of the not-so-great…